Az-Neter/AzNet-MASTER/ZEED/002 - Terms & Definitions.md

 Safe Mode = Function to lock all wireless capabilities to prevent training data from getting user in trouble with the Law

-Combat System (Name WiP) = A user-run server which allows multiple .zeed to connect and gain levels through pvp or pve interactions.
+BattleNET = A user-run server which allows multiple .zeed to connect and gain levels through pvp or pve interactions.
 Addon to GRID.

 Chat = Local p2p Sub-Ghz, IR and NFC wireless hardware interface system to share text data and user contact information